Skip to main content

 # ]

-The output should be a list containing a sub-list of three dictionaries, each representing a searched entity with its ID, distance, and the specified output fields.
+The output should be a sub-list of three dictionaries, each representing a searched entity with its ID, distance, and the specified output fields.

 You can also include dynamic fields in a filter expression.
 In the following code snippet, color is a non-schema-defined field.
-You can include them either as keys in the magic $meta field, such as $meta["color"], or directly use it like a schema-defined field, such as color.
+You can include them as keys in the magic $meta field, such as $meta["color"], or directly use them like schema-defined fields, such as color.

 # 9. Search with a filter expression using custom fields